Rochus Misch: Later life and death

 In a 2005 interview, Misch called Downfall "Americanized" while comparing what happened in the film to what happened in real life, stating that although it portrayed the important facts accurately, it exaggerated other details for dramatic effect, such as the film's characters screaming and shouting when in his recollection most people in the bunker spoke quietly.
 In the interview he also expressed some skepticism regarding Hitler's role in Nazi atrocities.
 He also opined that "Neo-Nazis" did not exist but were rather just patriotic people, and that the US invaded Iraq in 2003 to enrich Israel.

 After listening to an 11-minute recording of Hitler in private conversation with Finnish Field Marshal Carl Gustaf Emil Mannerheim, Misch opined: "He is speaking normally, but I'm having problems with the tone; the intonation isn't quite right.
 Sometimes it seems okay, but at other points not.
 I have the feeling it's someone mimicking Hitler.
 It really sounds as if someone is mimicking him."

-With the deaths of Bernd von Freytag-Loringhoven on 27 February 2007, Armin Lehmann on 10 October 2008, and Siegfried Knappe on 1 December 2008, Misch was said to be the last survivor of the Führerbunker.
-His memoir in German, Der letzte Zeuge ("The Last Witness"), was published in 2008.
-The English edition was published in 2014 with an introduction by historian Roger Moorhouse.
-Misch lived in Berlin in the same house he moved into when he was released by the Soviets.
-The house is in the district of Rudow in south Berlin.
+Misch's memoir, Der letzte Zeuge ("The Last Witness"), was published in German in 2008 and in English as Hitler's Last Witness in 2014.
+He lived in Berlin in the same house he moved into when he was released by the Soviets in the district of Rudow in south Berlin.
 Misch regularly received visitors who wished to speak to or interview him.
-Misch died in Berlin on 5 September 2013 aged 96.

-In July 2017, it was reported that Johanna Ruf, who at the time of her stay in the Führerbunker was a 15 year old nurse, was the last survivor of the Führerbunker.
-Ruf died on 21 June 2023.
+He died in Berlin on 5 September 2013, aged 96, and was the last surviving member of Hitler's entourage in the Führerbunker.
+The last survivor of the bunker itself was nurse Johanna Ruf, who was 15 years old in 1945 and died in mid-2023.
+The Independent reported that Misch had been the first to see Hitler's body, although Günsche and Linge were with him.